DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

         Profiles
             Session
                 check ``Status bar enabled``

+                Select ``Configure Status Bar``
-                configure Status Bar to display what you want, I use the following: cpu
+                    Configure what you want to display, I use the following:

+                        cpu

                         ram

                         Auto-Rainbow -> Light Colors
                 Advanced
                     change the background color (use color picker and pick color of iterm window) Settings